Skip to content Accessibility statement

 English

 In English, you will choose from the department’s Advanced Option Modules.
 These reflect the wide-ranging and cutting-edge research expertise of the Department, and our options cover literature from the classical period to the twenty-first century, as well as film and creative writing.
-Students can typically choose from around 30 options.
+Students can typically choose from over 30 options.
 Recent offerings have included:

 Philosophy

-Our modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff, and in line with Department/School academic planning.

 Learning by design